smartdevicelink/sdl_evolution/proposals/NNNN-Adding-new-parameter-of-requiresAudioSupport-and-BluetoothDeviceAddress.md

 Adding the new parameter `requiresAudioSupport` in `RegisterAppInterface` and `OnAppRegistered`, and `bluetoothDeviceAddress` in `DeviceInfo`.
 If the SDL App needs AudioSupport (meaning, the SDL App wants to use the BT A2DP for play music ), the SDL App sets `requireAudioSupport` to TRUE and sets the BT address of the device to `BluetoothDeviceAddress`.
-SDL App sets sets `requireAudioSupport` to TRUE and sets the BT address of the device to `BluetoothDeviceAddress`.
 If `requireAudioSupport` is TRUE, the HU will check the BT connection status.
 And if BT is not connected, HU will automatically connect BT using `BluetoothDeviceAddress` or request connection to user.
 (If requireAudioSupport is not set, HU will refer to AppType.